 Effective education involves a partnership and an alignment between the school and the home.
 To that end we welcome parental involvement in school life.
 We work hard to ensure that our channels of communication convey what the school and the parents most want to know about a child’s learning and well-being.
 Parents also serve on our Board of Trustees—a crucial entity which stewards the school in the realization of its mission and vision.
 And we have a warm and committed Parent Teacher Group (PTG) which we encourage all parents to join.
 It provides an introduction for newly-arrived families, and serves as an ongoing bridge between the goals of the school and its community.

 I look forward once again to working closely with our students, our families and the broader Mongolian community this year.
-Please feel free to stop in at any time to share your questions and concerns, to find out ways of getting more involved, or just to chat.
+Please feel free to reach out at any time to share your questions and concerns, to find out ways of getting more involved, or just to chat.

 Mr. Bill Elman, Director